 There are study areas located in various locations throughout the College.
 Meeting rooms 1551 NUB and 1561 NUB can be used as study areas if they have not been reserved for a meeting.
 There are tables located at the end of the hallways on the second, third, and fourth floors in the south wing of the Pharmacy building that can also be used as study areas.
 Students may reserve conference rooms for group study sessions.
-Please visit the facilities office if you wish to reserve a meeting room. (cop.facilities@umich.edu)
+Please contact the facilities office if you wish to reserve a meeting room or see the Facilities Office MyCOP page for additional information. (cop.facilities@umich.edu)